nktnet1/sync-request-curl/native/README.md

 See [the prebuilds README](../prebuilds/README.md) for the release matrix and CI details.

 Package consumers never compile this directory.
-The published package contains only the generated `.node` files under `prebuilds/`, so installation does not require Rust, a C/C++ compiler, CMake, vcpkg, node-gyp, or lifecycle-script approval.
+Release CI publishes each generated `.node` file in a platform-specific optional npm package, so installation does not require Rust, a C/C++ compiler, CMake, vcpkg, node-gyp, or lifecycle-script approval.

 All repository automation under `scripts/` is TypeScript and runs directly in